 The displacement effect is controlled by a few configurable parameters that allow you to fine tune the desired result.
 The dynamic URL for the final image includes:

-• The public_id of the image map to use as a displacement template, added using the overlay parameter (l in URLs).
+- The public_id of the image map to use as a displacement template, added using the

-• The effect parameter set to displace (e_displace in URLs), which tells Cloudinary to use the image map as a displacement effect rather than adding it as an overlay.
+in URLs), which tells Cloudinary to use the image map as a displacement effect rather than adding it as an overlay. - The

 The final displacement of each pixel in the base image is determined by a combination of the red and green color channels, together with the configured x and y parameters.
 For example, for a given x value of 20 and a pixel with a red value of 255 (highest), the corresponding base image pixel would be displaced by 20 pixels horizontally, while a red value of 25 (10%) would only displace the base image pixel by 2 pixels horizontally.